BrianMF7/Rebin/SUPABASE_SETUP.md

 1. Authentication will work with real Supabase auth
 2. User profiles will be stored in the database
 3. All community features will work with real data
+4. Email verification works properly
+5. Protected routes redirect unauthenticated users
-4. You can remove the mock data fallbacks if desired
+6. You can remove the mock data fallbacks if desired

 ## 📞 Need Help?